acmbpdc/openlib.cs/courses/CSF363/README.md

 ## Overview

 Compiler Construction looks at each stage of the compiler in depth, from preprocessing to code generation and optimization.
-The lab covers programs in LEX, YACC & Java/C for some data structure programming.
+The lab covers programs in `LEX`, `YACC` & Java/C for some data structure programming.

 ## Navigation